Your Source for NPR News & Music

 Charles Horak is the father of three budding cinephiles and husband of Dr. Ann Branan Horak, professor of English, Religious Studies and Women’s Studies at the University of Texas at El Paso.

-• Host Charles Horak welcomes Program Director for the Mesilla Valley Film Society, Carol McCall to discuss the latest film offerings coming to the Fountain Theater in Mesilla Valley, New Mexico.
+• Holst Charles Horak welcomes Carol McCall, Programming Director for the Mesilla Valley Film Society to discuss the films slated for the month of October's at the Fountain Theatre in old Mesilla.